Image of Lexi playing for Bolton Wamdereres

 “Now we are with the men’s team, getting photoshoots, our shirts sold in the club shop and our own squad list.
 It is amazing to be a part of this journey of inspiring the next generation,” added Lexi.

-The club provides the players with top-level support, as she said: “Clubs higher up aren’t getting any of the stuff we are getting,” said Lexi.
+“Clubs higher up aren’t getting any of the stuff we are getting,” said Lexi.

-This consists of “GSP tracking systems, the food after games, the fans, the support from the club.”
+This includes GSP tracking systems, the food after games, the fans, and the support from the club.

 Lexi added: “The club has genuinely said they’re going to do something and have proved it.”

-The Salfordian has little eyes on her on and off the field, with young fans praising the 17-year-old from Eccles.
+The Salfordian has eyes on her on and off the field, with young fans praising the 17-year-old from Eccles.